Become the Musician You Want To Be

 First make sure you're logged in to your account.
 Next, you can cancel in three clicks.
 Click 1: Click 'My Account' in the top right.
 Click 2: Click 'Account Settings' at the bottom of the page.
 Click 3: Scroll to 'Your Subscription Details' and click the large red 'Cancel' Button.
 That's it!

-What if I don’t like the courses?
+What if I don’t like the membership?

 No worries!
 Simply send me a quick email within 30 days and you'll get a full refund.
 Simple as that.